Who23/dots/config/pecan/README.md

-these are the nessecary files for my spotify widget in pecan.
+these are the nessecary files for my spotify widget in pecan. if you want the dump of the pecan folder, just download pecan.zip
-It does not include the whole config for all of my widgets

 to install:
 - copy `media.jsx` and `scripts/media` into the `pecan` / `pecan/scripts` folder